rexzhang/asgi-webdav/docs/example/example-protect-your-password-in-the-config.en.md

-# Example: Protect your password in the config
+# Example: Protect your password in the configuration file

 ```json
 {